To Do This Month

 - Full steam ahead for planting!
 Plant trees, shrubs, vines, ground covers, perennials, and fruit plants of all types.

-- Mid to Late May: Plant warm-weather vegetable plants (e.g. tomatoes, peppers, cucumbers, squash, eggplant, melons, and pumpkins).
+- Mid to Late May: Plant warm-weather vegetables (e.g., tomatoes, peppers, cucumbers, squash, eggplant, melons, and pumpkins).
 Seeds such as carrots, lettuce, corn, beans, etc. can be sown this month.
 Annual flowers, herbs & tender bulbs are ready to be planted now.
-Paint your world with beautiful flower color.
+Paint your world with beautiful flower colors.

-- Prune Spring flowering plants and shrubs as they are done flowering.
-Remove spent blooms or developed seed pods from tulips, daffodils, hyacinths, etc. Don't remove or tie up the green leaves because they are replenishing the bulb for next year's blooms.
+- Prune spring-flowering plants and shrubs as they are done flowering.
+Remove spent blooms or developed seed pods from tulips, daffodils, hyacinths, etc. Please don't remove or tie up the green leaves because they replenish the bulb for next year's blooms.

 - Continue Fruit Tree, Rose, & Vegetable Spray/Dust Programs if you want insect-free plants.
 Monitor the vegetable garden for developing insect or disease problems.
 We have organic solutions to most problems if you prefer.

-- Mow Grass to a height of 2.5 to 3 inches to maintain good vigor and health.
+- Mow grass to a height of 2.5 to 3 inches to maintain good vigor and health.
 Healthy grass will have fewer weed and insect problems.
-Apply a "Weed and Feed" fertilizer/herbicide (Greenview Broadleaf Weed Control Plus Lawn Food) to eliminate broadleaf weeds such as dandelions if you have not already done so.
+Apply a "Weed and Feed" fertilizer/herbicide (We recommend Gro Fine Weed & Feed) to eliminate broadleaf weeds such as dandelions if you have not already done so.

-- For the early birds who planted in previous months, you can start harvest of leaf lettuce, rhubarb, asparagus, and green onions.
+- You can start harvesting leaf lettuce, rhubarb, asparagus, and green onions for the early birds planted in previous months.
 There is nothing like fresh veggies from the garden.

-- Side dress perennials with an all purpose fertilizer such as Master Nursery Master Start.
+- Side dress perennials with an all-purpose fertilizer such as Master Nursery Bumper Crop Starter Fertilizer.